Rescue process

 Submit an application

 Most organizations require a written application covering your living situation, household members, pet history, and reasons for adopting.
 Some applications ask specifically about Jindo or Korean rescue dog experience.
-Be honest and specific — vague answers slow down the process.
+Be honest and specific — vague answers slow down the process and may result in a mismatch.

 Common application questions: housing type, fenced yard, other pets, daily schedule, experience with independent or fearful dogs, vet reference.